Women in Iraq: Women's rights

 The Organization of Women's Freedom in Iraq (OWFI) is another Non-governmental organization committed to the defense of women's rights in Iraq.
 It has been very active in Iraq for several years, with thousands of members, and it is the Iraqi women's rights organization with the largest international profile.
 It was founded in June 2003 by Yanar Mohammed, Nasik Ahmad and Nadia Mahmood.
 It defends full social equality between women and men and secularism, and fights against Islamic fundamentalism and the American occupation of Iraq.
 Its president is Yanar Mohammed.

-OWFI operates multiple shelters across Iraq for victims of domestic abuse and sexual violence, and it provides critical support to vulnerable minorities.
-The organization has garnered significant international support and recognition, which underscores its extensive network and influence both within and outside Iraq.
-Notably, OWFI'S shelters have served as a refuge for women escaping honor killings and trafficking, offering them not just a safe place but also vocational training and psychological support.

 After the 2003 invasion, the government tried to remove the Personal Law Code, which is the basis for women's legal rights in Iraq.
-However feminist mobilization blocked this attempt and the law was reinstated.
-This victory highlighted the growing influence of women's rights organizations like OWFI in creating national policies.
+However feminist mobilization blocked this attempt and the law was reinstalled.

 OWFI originated with the Organisation indépendante des femmes, active in Kurdistan from 1992 to 2003 despite government and religious oppression, and the Coalition de défense des droits des femmes irakiennes, founded in 1998 by Iraqi women in exile.
 OWFI concentrates its activities on the fight against sharia law, against abduction and murder of women and against honour killings.
 Thousands of members strong, it has at its disposal a network of support from outside Iraq, notably from the United States.
 It also has members in Great Britain, Canada, Sweden, Switzerland, the Netherlands, Norway, Finland, and Denmark.
 Its activists and its directors have many times been the object of death threats from Islamic organizations.

 The circumstances resulting from the Gulf War and then the 1991 Iraqi uprisings, gave the Kurdish region of Iraq an essentially autonomous situation for a period, despite the conflicts between zones controlled by the largest nationalist parties.
 This allowed the development of some claims to women's rights, which in turn influenced some of the women who would become active in founding OWFI.
 During this period, Kurdish women activists began to demand legal reforms, better education, and protection from violence, laying the groundwork for future national movements.'

 OWFI's efforts have been recognized globally.
 In 2014, the organization received the Rafto prize for Human Rights for its effort to protect women's rights in a war-torn society.
 This recognition has helped OWFI to secure funding and support from international NGOs and human rights groups, enabling it to expand its programs and services.

 The founding statement of OWFI contains a mandate in six points: